SirArlo/Data-Intensive-Computing-Project/README.md

 ## Details of Repository

-The code is available in the master branch and the report is located in the Documentation branch of the repoository located here: https://github.com/SirArlo/Data-Intensive-Computing-Project
+The code is available in the master branch and the report is located in the Documentation branch of the repository located here: https://github.com/SirArlo/Data-Intensive-Computing-Project

 ### Contents of master branch

 * The executable for the multithreaded algorithm is the file "OpenMP" and the executable for the multi-processing algorithm is "MPI".

-* Tables A and B each have 100 values in them, for test demonstartion purposes.
+* Tables A and B each have 100 values in them, for test demonstration purposes.
 Output table C has 100 values which is the join of Table A and Table B.

 * File OutputTableC_MPI.csv is the result from the multi-processing join of Table A and Table B.
 * File OutputTableC_OpenMP.csv is the result from the multi-threaded join of Table A and Table B.